Race Across the World series 2: Leg 3: Panama City, Panama → Tatacoa Desert, Colombia

 The original destination was to be Quito, Ecuador; however, due to civil unrest, the checkpoint was moved to the Bethel Hotel near Villavieja in the Tatacoa Desert of Colombia.
 The teams were instructed to avoid the Darién Gap, so they travelled by sea over the northern coast of Panama from Puerto Tupile in Cartí to the Colombian town Capurganá.

-Although Dom & Lizzie were the first to leave, they had to stay overnight at Playón Chico and then missed the boat from Capurganá to Necoclí.
+Although Dom and Lizzie were the first to leave, they had to stay overnight at Playón Chico and then missed the boat from Capurganá to Necoclí.
 As a result, all the teams met up at the port, just as two teams were queuing to leave for Necoclí.
-Jen & Rob managed to catch the next boat 5 minutes later, but Emon & Jamiul wrongly believed they had missed their chance, and decided to stay for a day at Capurganá and worked at a local scuba-diving school.
+Jen and Rob managed to catch the next boat 5 minutes later, but Emon and Jamiul wrongly believed they had missed their chance, and decided to stay for a day at Capurganá and worked at a local scuba-diving school.
 Fortuitously, they were advised by the locals to travel on an obscure route from Medellín to Neiva.
 This choice helped them leap to the front, and they reached the checkpoint in the Tatacoa Desert near Villavieja first.

-In order to save on accommodation cost, Jen & Rob took two night buses to reach Bogotá via Medellín.
+In order to save on accommodation cost, Jen and Rob took two night buses to reach Bogotá via Medellín.
 After a night in Bogotá, they took a bus heading to Neiva, but arranged a drop-off near Villavieja to avoid a detour.
 They then trekked to a river, crossing it by boat before reaching the checkpoint to finish second.

-Jo & Sam decided to take a break at Medellín to relieve the stress of travelling.
+Jo and Sam decided to take a break at Medellín to relieve the stress of travelling.
 They then travelled via Cali where they tried to work in a dance club La Matraca, although Sam failed to complete his work as he found it stressful.

-Dom & Lizzie took a detour to work at Guatapé before going to Bogotá.
+Dom and Lizzie took a detour to work at Guatapé before going to Bogotá.
 However, this choice cost them the lead, and they finished behind all the other teams.